isc-projects/stork/doc/user/usage.rst

 An initial password is assigned by the administrator when a user account is created; by default, each user must change their password when first logging into the system.
-After that, each user has a possibility to change their password whenever they need to.
+After that, each user has the possibility to change their password whenever they need to.
 To change the password, click on the ``Profile`` menu and choose ``Settings`` to display the user profile information.
 Click on ``Change password`` in the menu bar on the left